-If it is necessary to modify an advanced front airbag system to accommodate a person with disabilities, contact the Ford Customer Relationship Center at the phone number shown under Getting the services you needin the Customer Assistance section of this Owners Guide.
+If it is necessary to modify an advanced front airbag system to accommodate a person with disabilities, contact the Ford Customer Relationship Center at the phone number shown in the Customer Assistance section of this Owner's Guide.

 Any alteration/modification to the front passenger seat may affect the performance of the front passenger sensing system.